infinum/android-handbook/Building quality apps/Unit tests.md

 ## Writing good unit tests

-Writing good tests is sometimes hard and sometimes very hard.
-Nevertheless, we will try to define some general guidelines to help us avoid common mistakes and achieve better tests at the end of the day.
+Writing good tests is usually hard and sometimes very hard.
+Nevertheless, we will try to define some general guidelines to help us avoid common mistakes and create better tests at the end of the day.

 ### Use test doubles

 As mentioned in the previous section we often have to arrange some behaviours or objects that we usually have in production code, which can sometimes be tricky depending on the complexity of a test. **In order to replace some production code for testing purposes we use a generic term called Test Double.**
-There are several test doubles that are worth mentioning and which you will use the most and those are:
+There are several types of test doubles, of which most of the time you will probably use the following:

 * Mock - An object which we use for verification by checking whether particular methods were called, with specific parameters.
 * Stub - An object that holds predefined data and uses it to answer calls during tests.
 It is used when we cannot or don’t want to involve objects that would answer with real data or have undesirable side effects.